sweetpi/pilight-probe-sensor/README.md

 protocol
 -------

-The prob protocol for pilight See: http://www.pilight.org/development/protocols/#where for install.
+The probe protocol for pilight See: http://www.pilight.org/development/protocols/#where for install.

 ###config